Infineon/mtb-example-xmc-uart-shell/README.md

    ![](images/terminal-shell-application.png)

-5. Type "help" and press the **Enter** key to check for available commands.
+5. Type `help` and press **Enter** to check for available commands.

-6. Type "ledport low" and press the **Enter** key to switch the LED port from high level(default after reset) to low level.
+6. Type `ledport low` and press **Enter** to switch the LED port from HIGH level (default after reset) to LOW level.

-7. Type "ledport high" and press the **Enter** key to switch the LED port back to high level.
+7. Type `ledport high` and press **Enter** to switch the LED port back to HIGH level.

-8. Check LED state is toggling on step 6 and 7.
+8. Verify that the LED state toggles on steps 6 and 7.

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
 For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+## Design and Implementation

+The implementation uses a UART resource, which is configured by the “uart 1.0” personality in **Device Configurator** where UART features such as baud rate, data bits, and frame length are set.

+A shell facilitates interaction with the user allowing the user to control the output of the LED pin.
+The `cmd_table[]` array provides the set of commands consisting of `help_cmd()` and `led_cmd()` functions.

+The `help_cmd()` function calls the default command shell help function.

+The `led_cmd()` function sets the GPIO output to HIGH or LOW depending on the input.

+In the main loop, the `shell_state_machine()` function is executed.

 ## Related Resources